-Mr. Heath routinely advises institutional clients in connection with civil and criminal government investigations and enforcement activities.
+Ed routinely advises institutional clients in connection with civil and criminal government investigations and enforcement activities.
 This work has involved federal agencies such as the United States Attorney's Office, the Federal Bureau of Investigation, the Internal Revenue Service, the Department of Health and Human Services, the Department of Labor, the Environmental Protection Agency, and the Securities and Exchange Commission, as well as the attorneys general and other administrative agencies in various states.
-As a result, Mr. Heath is often called upon to conduct internal investigations for companies and provide guidance on matters of corporate compliance and litigation risk.
+As a result, Ed is often called upon to conduct internal investigations for companies and provide guidance on matters of corporate compliance and litigation risk.

 His clients have included technology companies; manufacturers; financial institutions and financial services firms; health care entities; educational, charitable, and religious organizations; professional associations, such as law and accounting firms; municipalities; judges; and media personalities.